 - Once the wizard is done, it will reveal two options—Hide Updates and Show Hidden Updates.

-- The former is useful if you want to block an update that is causing the problem, the later is useful if you want to reveal hidden updates and uninstall it.
+- The former is helpful if you want to block an update causing the problem.
+The latter is useful if you’re going to reveal hidden updates and uninstall them.